 - Dabigatran etexilate is recommended as an option for preventing recurrent DVT and pulmonary embolism in adults.

-- Rivaroxaban is an option for the prevention of recurrent DVT and pulmonary embolism in adults.
+- Rivaroxaban and edoxaban are options for the prevention of recurrent DVT and pulmonary embolism in adults.

-- Dabigatran etexilate, rivaroxaban and apixaban are now recommended as alternatives to warfarin, in the prevention of stroke and systemic embolism in patients with atrial fibrillation.
+- Dabigatran etexilate, rivaroxaban,apixaban and edoxaban are recommended as alternatives to warfarin, in the prevention of stroke and systemic embolism in patients with atrial fibrillation.

 - They are as effective as warfarin in the reduction of the relative risk of stroke and systemic embolisation in patients with atrial fibrillation.
 Their use is limited to non-valvular atrial fibrillation with one or more of the following risk factors: